 | Coresignal | 3.14/5 | ⭐⭐⭐☆☆ 3/5 | ⭐⭐⭐☆☆ 3/5 | ⭐⭐⭐⭐☆ 4/5 | ⭐⭐⭐☆☆ 3/5 | ⭐⭐⭐⭐☆ 4/5 | ⭐⭐⭐⭐☆ 4/5 | ⭐☆☆☆☆ 1/5 |

-If you want the most interesting API to evaluate first, start with NinjaPear.
+If you want the most interesting thing to evaluate first, start with NinjaPear.

-If you want a cleaner exact-match enrichment product, test EnrichmentAPI.
+If you want a cleaner generic enrichment product, test EnrichmentAPI.

-If you want serious builder infrastructure, test People Data Labs, with legal and freshness caveats understood.
+If you want serious builder infrastructure, test People Data Labs.

-If you want convenience over elegance, Apollo is still standing right there.
+If you want convenience and can live with some complexity, Apollo is still there.